 Everything you need to know about natural gas and electricity

-Electricity traders usually offer an exchange price product with a trader’s mark-up when electricity is purchased at Nord Pool Spot exchange prices in the Latvian area, changing hourly, and a fixed price for the entire term of the contract, including future price change risks.
+Electricity traders usually offer an exchange price product with a trader’s mark-up when electricity is purchased at Nord Pool exchange prices in the Latvian area, changing hourly, and a fixed price for the entire term of the contract, including future price change risks.

 When switching traders, it is possible to choose not only the best price offer, but also the most suitable product, service, payment and contract conditions.

 To calculate the savings, the difference between the mark-ups should be compared in the case of an exchange-traded product and the difference between the two fixed prices should be compared in the case of a fixed price.
 The next step is to multiply this difference by your annual consumption.
 Often, in the case of the fixed price, there is also an early termination fee, so when calculating the advantage of switching traders, the early termination fee of the existing trader must also be taken into account.

 You can switch your electricity trader by concluding a contract with the new trader by the 15th of each month, and the new trader will start supplying electricity from the 1st of the following month.

 The trader can be changed by any company and household that has its own connection to the distribution system, as well as by tenants of the property, if the contract provides for such a possibility.

 The price of electricity is determined by the payment for electricity, depending on which product is chosen, who the electricity trader is and when the contract was concluded.
 In addition, the customer pays the tariffs set by the Public Utilities Commission (PUC) for transmission, distribution system services, the mandatory procurement component (MPC) and VAT of 21%.
 Regulated tariffs will be the same for all traders.